kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been invited to our group presentation at the QC+AI Meetup to talk about our recent Quantum Hackathon submission (work done from August-November), where we are one of the top scoring teams...and eventually won the Quantum Hackathon!!
 - Our Quantum Hackathon team gave a talk on our work for the Hackathon on Thursday 29th 2024!
 - I will be attending the Arizona Winter School (AWS) on Abelian Varieties in Tucson, Arizona, where I have been assigned to Silverman's working group!
 I'm thrilled!
+- We gave a 20 minute talk on our findings for our project at the Arizona Winter School (AWS), for Silverman's working group.
+Project III.
+We hope to continue and write up our results after the workshop! (link to paper TBD).
 - I am regularly attending a Group Representation Theory Course Meetup weekly with some fellow Californians; our group is a mix of people with Physics backgrounds, Mathematics backgrounds and Computer Science backgrounds.
 - I have been invited to and will attend Goldman Sachs' Women's Possibilities 2024 Summit!
 - I will be co-organizing the Tiny Papers Workshop (We strike back!) in Vienna, Austria, as part of ICLR 2024.